claynaut/carpe-diem/README.md

 | Matthew Huang            | mhuan060@ucr.edu |

 ### What is Carpe Diem?
 Carpe Diem is a **productivity journal app** for the day.
-It aims to keep the user focused on the present by limiting planning to one day.
+It aims to keep the user focused on the present by limiting planning to one day and three categories, high priority, medium priority, and low priority.

 Carpe Diem allows the user to **create a to-do list** for the day.
 Anything that has not been completed for the current day will be carried over the next day, though the user has the option to either keep past objectives or delete them.